JohannesFischer/photojunkies/framework/docs/en/misc/contributing/translation.md

 ### How do I change my interface language?

-Once you've logged into the CMS, you should see a "profile"-link on the lower right corner (direct link: http://www.site.com/admin/myprofile).
-You can set the "interface language" from a dropdown which automatically includes all found translations (based on the files in the `/lang` folders).
+Once you've logged into the CMS, you should see the text "Hi <your name>" near the top left, you can click this to edit your profile ([direct link](http://localhost/admin/myprofile/)).
+You can then set the "interface language" from a dropdown which automatically includes all found translations (based on the files in the `/lang` folders).

 ### I've found a piece of untranslatable text

 It is entirely possible that we missed certain strings in preparing Silverstripe for translation-support.
 If you're technically minded, please read [i18n](/topics/i18n) on how to make it translatable.
 Otherwise just post your findings to the forum.

-Note: JavaScript strings can't be translated through the online translation tool at the moment, you'll need to edit the file locally (e.g. cms/javascript/de_DE.js), and submit a patch.

 ### How do I add my own module?